Are Alcoholism and OCD Related?

 For some OCD sufferers, alcohol may reduce the number of obsessive thoughts that come up.
 Alcohol can also numb the impact of negative thoughts.
 Because some of these obsessive thoughts can be powerful and distressing, OCD sufferers may use alcohol to lessen the pressure caused by thoughts of anger or violence.

 Alcohol withdrawal can create anxiety tied to lessened serotonin production.
-If you are already dealing with a lower-than-healthy number of serotonin receptors, the impact of alcohol and alcohol-related anxiety can be crippling.
+If you are already dealing with a lower-than-healthy number of serotonin receptors, the impact of alcohol and alcohol-related anxiety can be crippling and that leads to brain damage.

 Risks of Building Up a Tolerance